Building Terminology Translator

 L

-Lavatory– An old term for a sink.
-(Occasionally used to mean the entire bath room) Also abbreviated as a Lav, this is Plumbers speak.
+Lavatory—An old term for a sink.
+(It is occasionally used to mean the entire bathroom.)
+Also abbreviated as a Lav, this is Plumbers’ speak.

-Load bearing wall – A wall that supports any vertical load in addition to its own weight.
+Load bearing wall – A wall that supports any vertical load and its own weight.

 LSWP- An abbreviation for Lead Safe Work Practices.
 It refers to a scripted set of safety precautions and practices dictated by the EPA Environmental Protection Agency.

-LVL– Laminated Veneer lumber.
+LVL—laminated Veneer lumber.
 Marketed under the trade name Microllam®, LVL can be made with wood from smaller, faster-growing trees.
-Microllam products are typically available in various thicknesses and widths that can be wider in dimension than native grown lumber.
-We like to use them as a Green alternative.
+Microllam products are typically available in various thicknesses and widths that can be wider in dimension than native-grown lumber.
+We would like to use them as a green alternative.

 M